Being in the moment is the perfect example of being “better, not younger”.

 When we are younger we are certain moments last forever; we toss them away like confetti, so puffed up with the magnificence and certainty of our youth.
 If I could convince my children of anything it would be to learn to gather the moments and live in them.

-Many of the truly wonderful moments in our lives are small but that is why they are easy to escape, to be dismissed and ignored in our quest for greatness.
+Many of the truly wonderful moments in our lives are small and easy to escape, to dismiss and ignore in our quest for greatness.
 We know to pay attention to the big, our minds, hearts and bodies are conditioned for those; but the small, they can be slippery.

-Growing up means I want to grasp every moment, to savour it and to remember.
-I want to reflect on yesterday today and bring into my mind the small giggles, the smiles and the happiness I felt.
-Small moments but I am in them.
-For this way I not only stayed in the present but also I held onto something for my future.
+Growing up means I want to grasp and savour every moment.
+I want to reflect on yesterday and bring to mind the small giggles, the smiles and the happiness I felt.
+This way I not only stay in the present but also hold onto memories for my future.

-I don’t want to be thinking of the other when I am “in the moment”.
+I don’t want to be thinking of “the other” when I am in the moment.
 Is there anything more frustrating than spending time with someone who isn’t in “your” moment?
-Those people who give of their physical presence and yet their mental state is far away are not “in the moment’.
-I call that going through the motions and I call that, missing out.
+People who give of their physical presence with a mental state far, far away are not in the moment; they are going through the motions and missing out.